ansh-333k/FRT_Project/README.md

 - Get an idea about the beauty of the place with beautiful images provided for each destination.
 - Interactive Interface: Enjoy a user-friendly interface that enhances the browsing experience.

+## Azure Cloud Platform

+Azure is a cloud computing platform and service provided by Microsoft.
+It offers a wide range of cloud-based services and solutions that help developers and businesses build, deploy, and manage applications and services with ease.
+Azure provides a scalable, reliable, and secure infrastructure for hosting and running applications, allowing seamless integration with various services and tools.

+## Azure Services Used in our project

+Trawell utilizes the following Azure services:

+### Azure Blob Storage

+Azure Blob Storage is a scalable and secure cloud storage service provided by Azure.
+It is used in Trawell for storing and serving images of tourist places.
+Blob Storage provides reliable storage and high-performance access to images, allowing efficient retrieval and delivery to users.
+With Blob Storage, you can easily manage and distribute image assets to enhance the visual experience of your application.

+### Azure Cosmos DB

+Azure Cosmos DB is a globally distributed, multi-model database service provided by Azure.
+In Trawell, Azure Cosmos DB is used as a MongoDB-based database service for storing and retrieving place information.
+Cosmos DB offers low-latency, scalable, and highly available data storage with support for various data models and APIs.
+It provides seamless global distribution, automatic indexing, and comprehensive SLAs for guaranteed performance and availability.

+### Azure App Service

+Azure App Service is a fully managed platform-as-a-service (PaaS) offering provided by Azure.
+It is used in Trawell for deploying and hosting the backend of the website.
+Azure App Service simplifies the process of deploying web applications, providing scalability, automatic OS patching, and seamless integration with other Azure services.
+With App Service, you can focus on developing your application without worrying about the underlying infrastructure.

 ## Installation

 To run the Trawell website locally, follow these steps: